neondatabase/website/content/docs/import/import-intro.md

 <a href="/docs/import/migrate-mysql" description="Learn how to migrate your MySQL data to Neon Postgres using pgloader." icon="sql">Import from MySQL</a>

+<a href="/docs/import/import-from-render" description="Import data from Render to Neon Postgres with pg_dump and pg_restore" icon="sql">Import from Render</a>

 <a href="/docs/import/import-from-supabase" description="Import data from Supabase to Neon Postgres with pg_dump and pg_restore" icon="sql">Import from Supabase</a>

 </DetailIconCards>